melaniecisler/README-Generator/README.md

 Future development: Perhaps find a way to add in a gif or video link to my demo within the actual readme file

+Installation: Must use npm install inquirer --save
-Installation: Using Chrome or a favorite browser copy link https://melaniecisler.github.io/README-Generator Authors and acknowledgment: Developed by Melanie Cisler
+  Using Chrome or a favorite browser copy link https://melaniecisler.github.io/README-Generator.

+Run: node index.js

+Authors and acknowledgment: Developed by Melanie Cisler